MUSTACHES AND MEN’S HEALTH

 1. Biopsy

-During a biopsy session, a radiologist or urologist collects tissue specimens from the prostate through the rectum.
+During a biopsy session, a radiologist or urologist collects tissue specimens from the prostate through the rectum, utilizing ultrasound guidance to accurately target areas of concern.
 They then proceed to remove the hollow-core needles from each side of the prostate with a biopsy gun.
-Prostate biopsies can usually be done without the patient being admitted into the hospital.
+Prostate biopsies can usually be done without the patient being admitted to the hospital.
 On rare occasions, the patient may have to be hospitalized.
-Once the procedure is over, they will prescribe you with an antibiotic medication to prevent further complications and infections.
+Once the procedure is over, they will prescribe you an antibiotic medication to prevent further complications and infections.

 2. Prostate Imaging